 It was a beautiful walk.
 The trail was easy to navigate, and wide enough for the good number of people we saw using it.
 The kids loved seeing all the different dogs that owners were walking along the trail, as well.

 We saw several of the markers for the more difficult trails that crossed ours.
-The kids wanted to explore them all, but it was already getting late when we stopped.
+The kids wanted to explore them all, but it was already getting late and we weren’t equipped to tackle the more challenging trails.
 We needed to keep moving to reach the top.